MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/architecture.md

 ![Diagram showing the Hyper-V hypervisor-based architecture.](../../media/perftune-guide-hyperv-arch.png)

 The Hyper-V-specific I/O architecture consists of virtualization service providers (VSPs) in the root partition and virtualization service clients (VSCs) in the child partition.
 Each service is exposed as a device over VM Bus, which acts as an I/O bus and enables high-performance communication between VMs that use mechanisms such as shared memory.
-The guest operating system's plug and play manager enumerates these devices, including VM Bus, and loads the appropriate device drivers, virtual service clients.
+The guest operating system's Plug and Play manager enumerates these devices, including VM Bus, and loads the appropriate device drivers, virtual service clients.
 Services other than I/O are also exposed through this architecture.

 ## Windows Server 2008 operating system features